 We found that there have to be some fundamental guidelines in place.
 When you learn about them, the TightOps framework, you might think: OK, that makes sense.
 And that is by design.

 We asked ourselves over and over: What would be the best solution in this situation?
-Where does this go?
-How should this be named, and why?
-How should this be communicated or shared?
-Why is this other way causing problems, rework or stress?
-And so, bit by bit, we built and documented this framework – in practice, not as a mere theory.
-And it should simply make sense when you think about it.
+And bit by bit, we built and documented this framework – for practical, not as mere theory.
+It has to make practical sense and improve work for everyone on the team.
 It can’t be an artificially complicated, or even proprietary framework.

-We saw it daily in our work with clients: low quality communication causes stress, frustration and misunderstandings within and across teams.
+We found that low quality communication causes stress, frustration and misunderstandings within and across teams.
 These symptoms hurt actual people and leave them dissatisfied and frustrated with their work.
-We wanted to sort out the apparent communication mess that exists almost everywhere and find a way to get things done efficiently and with our sanity intact.
+We wanted to sort out the apparent communication mess that exists almost everywhere and find a way to get work done efficiently and in a sustainable way.

 Back in 2011, we were managing a team at rethink, a growing media agency in Berlin.
 The young company was hiring continuously to keep up with increasing demand.
 There was little structure in the onboarding process.
 People got a desk with a computer, plus an introduction to the espresso machine.
 We had talented people, but no standards for how they should communicate and collaborate, no framework which would help them get coordinated.
 Most companies don’t have that.
 And it’s generally accepted for the most part.
 Let us tell you: it should not be.